PlayDough1992/AssaultCube-Mod-Manager/README.md

 ## Natives Reference

 All game interactions must be done through the `natives` table.
-These functions provide safe, validated access to game memory and features. **Based on actual mod_base.py implementation:**
+These functions provide safe, validated access to game memory and features. **Based on actual mod_base implementation:**

 ### 📊 Health System